finbourne/lusid-sdk-python/sdk/docs/TransactionPortfoliosApi.md

 api_instance = lusid.TransactionPortfoliosApi(lusid.ApiClient(configuration))
 scope = 'scope_example' # str | The scope of the transaction portfolio.
 code = 'code_example' # str | The code of the transaction portfolio.
-Together with the scope this uniquely identifies              the transaction portfolio. from_effective_at = 'from_effective_at_example' # str | The lower bound effectiveAt datetime (inclusive) from which to retrieve the holdings              adjustments.
-There is no lower bound if this is not specified. (optional) to_effective_at = 'to_effective_at_example' # str | The upper bound effectiveAt datetime (inclusive) from which to retrieve the holdings              adjustments.
+Together with the scope this uniquely identifies              the transaction portfolio. from_effective_at = 'from_effective_at_example' # str | The lower bound effective datetime (inclusive) from which to retrieve the holdings              adjustments.
+There is no lower bound if this is not specified. (optional) to_effective_at = 'to_effective_at_example' # str | The upper bound effective datetime (inclusive) from which to retrieve the holdings              adjustments.
 There is no upper bound if this is not specified. (optional) as_at = '2013-10-20T19:20:30+01:00' # datetime | The asAt datetime at which to retrieve the holdings adjustments.
-Defaults to the              current datetime if not specified. (optional)
+Defaults to return the              latest version of each holding adjustment if not specified. (optional)

 try:
     # [EARLY ACCESS] List holdings adjustments